rnpridgeon/zendb/README.md

 `export GOPATH=/some/go/dir`

-2. Fetch the project with go get
+2. Fetch the project and dependencies with go get

+`go get github.com/go-sql-driver/mysql`
 `go get github.com/rnpridgeon/zendb`

 3. Assuming you have all the depenencies in place and admin rights within zendesk execute the following from the project's root directory.